LukeShortCloud/mcram/README.md

 #### DISCLAIMER
 This program does NOT provide any binaries of the Minecraft game.
 These must be obtained by Mojang, Microsoft, and/or any other appropriate companies officially associated with the Minecraft brand.
 All intellectual properties, brands, trandmarks, and/or copyrights are owned by their respective owners/companies.

+#### FAQ
+##### Will MCRAM be coming to Windows?
+No. MCRAM currently only supports Linux and BSD distrubutions.
+MacOSX support is coming soon.
+The reason for the lack of a Windows version is because, unlike the other operating systems, it is not Unix-based.
+This means that if a port were made, it would have to be built from scratch.
+Windows also does not natively provide a way to create "RAM disks" so a third-party tool would nee to be integrated.

+tl;dr It would be too complicated.